pflaeging/gubernat/doc/01-Prerequisites.md

       - Red Hat-based: `sudo dnf install ansible`
       - Other: See the [official docs](https://docs.ansible.com/ansible/latest/installation_guide/installation_distros.html)
     - Windows: Not supported; use WSL
-  - Or your first node in the cluster (as management node):
+  - Or your first node in the cluster (doubling as management node):

     ```shell
     # enter management node